lxgr-linux/pokete/README.md

 In case one of your Poketes dies, or is too weak, you can heal it by going into the house, aka, Pokete-Center, talk the the person there and choose the healing option.
 There you can also take a look at all your Poketes, and not just the first six.
 The ones marked with an "o" are the ones in your deck.

-By pressing "e" you can get into a menu where playername and later other settings, can be changed.
+By pressing "e" you can get into a menu where player name and later other settings, can be changed.

 The red balls all over the map, are Poketeballs, you need to catch Poketes.
 Stepping on such a ball adds it to your inventory.
 A store to buy them will be added later.